... IF you've prepared your property to be "defendable",

 In 2003, while Andre Agassiz was trouncing Pete Sampras 300 kilometers away at the Australian Open in Melbourne, my wife Carrie, my crippled mother-in-law Val, my niece Jill visiting from America, and myself battled a 2.5 million acre forest fire.
 It blew through our 12 acre homestead like a hurricane of fire, crowning 30 foot trees, jumping the 2 kilometers of mountainside across from us in less than a minute, sending burning embers under our doors and around our window weather stripping.
 It could hardly have been more furious or wild.

 It had been raging out of control for weeks.
 Some folks left right off, some, thinking (hoping?) it would pass us by, waited until it was too late.
 Some of our neighbors lost their homes.
 Some few remained to save their properties.
 Victorian law says that authorities cannot force you to evacuate.
 They can strongly urge, no more.
-All who stayed saved our properties, with no injuries.
+After Black Saturday of '09, there are those who would take away that right.
+Education and commitment can preserve it.
+All of us who stayed in '03 saved our properties, with no injuries.
 (You can read the story I wrote that midnight, adrenaline still pumping, by clicking here.)

 Why would anyone be so foolhardy?
 Isn't that reckless?...